Indonesia rolls out nearly $25 bln more spending for coronavirus

+Shortly after Widodo's announcement, the central bank trimmed its 2020 gross domestic product growth outlook for a third time this year, to 2.3%-2.5%, from the latest 4.2%-4.6%, taking into account the government's new measures, Governor Perry Warjiyo told a call with investors.
+The new growth forecast is the weakest since 2001 and compares with 5.02% in 2019.

+Warjiyo also warned there would be short-term economic contraction due to curbs on people's mobility, after Widodo ordered "large-scale social limits" and stricter rules on physical distancing on Monday.
+Medical experts have said Indonesia, the world's fourth-most-populous country, must impose tighter restrictions on movements.
+Known cases of the disease have gone from none in early March to 1,528, with 136 deaths.

-Indonesia suspended all foreign arrivals on Tuesday after a study showed more than 140,000 people in the Southeast Asian country could die of the virus.
+Indonesia suspended all foreign arrivals on Tuesday after a study showed more than 140,000 people in the country could die of the virus without tougher action.
 Fear about the disease and its impact on livelihoods is spreading.

 "The impact of the virus can be felt a lot already," said Ajun, 46, a motor-bike driver for ride-hailing app Gojek.
 He said he used to get up to 20 jobs a day before the outbreak but now got five at most.